A Portfolio Choice Problem Under Risk Capacity Constraint: Appendix A. Proofs

-{\bf Proof of Proposition \ref{prop:valuefunction}.} We show that $J(x)$ is the viscosity solution of (\ref{eq:hjb}) and such a solution is unique.
 The existence part is standard in the theory of viscosity solution.
-See Fleming and Soner (2006), Chapter 3.
-It can be also modified with a similar argument in Zariphopuulou (1994), Theorem 3.1, which studies a relevant leverage constraint.
-To prove the uniqueness part it suffices to prove the following comparison principle: if $\overline{J}(W)$ is the viscosity supersolution and $\underline{J}(W)$ is the viscosity subsolution and satisfies $\overline{J}(0) \geq \underline{J}(0)$, then $\overline{J}(W) \geq \underline{J}(W)$ for all $W \in (0,\infty)$.
+See Fleming and Soner (2006, Chapter 3).
+To prove the uniqueness part it suffices to prove the following comparison principle: if $V_{1}(W)$ is the viscosity supersolution and $V_{2}(W)$ is the viscosity subsolution and satisfies $V_{1}(0) \geq V_{2}(0)$, then $V_{1}(W) \geq V_{2}(W)$ for all $W \in (0,\infty)$.